3TUSK/FrogCraft-Rebirth/README.md

 # FrogCraft: Rebirth
 Everything is about chemistry.
 Don't abuse it, or the environment will be destoryed.
-Also, don't pay much attention on this project. *I will do it by myself, no metter how hard it is for me.*
+Also, don't pay much attention on this project. *I will do it by myself, no matter how hard it is for me.*
 #### Table of content:
  1. Current progress